-If you ask 100 people how to forget your ex after a breakup when you still love him, you’ll get 100 different answers!
-Try these tips – they helped me forget my ex-boyfriend.
-I still love him and probably always will, but I’ve moved on.
+If you ask 100 people how to forget your ex after a breakup when you still love him, you’ll get 100 different answers.
+These five ways to forget your ex boyfriend are the secrets and strategies that worked for me.

 Look at this breakup as a new beginning in your life – a chance to heal and learn how to be happy alone.
 After all, if you can’t be happy alone, then you can’t be happy in a love relationship.

 Believe your ex’s behaviors over his words

 What lies has your ex been telling you?
 I don’t necessarily mean malicious lies — maybe he’s scared of intimacy, or commitment, or getting married.
 Maybe he says he loves you and he wants to spend more time with you and wishes he could leave his wife and he hopes one day you and he will marry – but he doesn’t show you his love by putting you first in his life.
 You can love him all you want, but if he doesn’t love you or can’t love you…then you need to be strong and move on.